EmmaRaine/GEOG5990-Assessment-2/README.md

 #### drunkframework1.py

-This file contains the Drunk class that defines the functions used in the final model.
+This file contains the Drunk class, defining functions used in the final model.
 This include code that:

 * defines the starting location for drunk movement as the centre of the pub
-* creates a walk_home() function that pseudo-randomly moves the drunks around the town from the starting point as they find their way home - the 'Move' variable associated with this can increased so that drunks move faster throughout the town.
+* creates a walk_home() function that pseudo-randomly moves the drunks around the town from the starting point as they find their way home
 * creates an alternative walk_home() function (not fully functional) that randomly moves drunks toward their home, stopping them from retracing their steps
 * creates an increase_density() function that adds 1 to a point in the density least each time a drunk passes that point in the town

 #### drunkmodel.py

 This file contains the final model code and is responsible for plotting the final density map and saving it as a text file.
-The code should run, firstly saving the town plan to a town list before plotting the town.
-Following on, the code should find the coordinates and centre coordinates of the pub alongside the house coordinates and provide code that can manually plot these on the screen.
-A density list is then created before the code to move the drunks and increase density is run.
-The density map is then plotted along with the drunks final locations before, finally, the density list is exported as a text file and saved in the working folder.
+The model should ultimately plot a density map along with the drunks final locations before exporting the density map to a text file.
 The values in this text file will change each time the model is run as drunks do not take the same route hom each time.
 Information on how to run the model can be found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/User_Documentation.md).

 #### drunk.plan.txt

 This file is a text file that contains the town data.
-This was read into the model and appended to the town list to enable the town to be plotted.
-It was also read into the model and appended to the density list, although, here, all values were set as 0.
+This was read into the model and appended to the town list (enabling the town to be plotted) alongside being appended to the density list, although, here, values were set as 0.
 To be used in the model, this file has to be saved in the same directory as the model has been created in.
 The file contains values 1, denoting the pub and values 10-250 (increasing by multiples of 10), representing houses.
-All other values are 0 and denote the surroudning town environment.
+All other values are 0 and denote the surrounding town environment.

 #### density.txt